-Minus Points in our health account

 * Too much alcohol

-About alcohol: Some evidence links moderate consumption of alcohol (that’s less than 2 drinks a day for men, and 1 for women) to lower risk for heart disease, but not on preventing cancer such.
-If you’re concerned about cancer, even small amounts of alcohol of any kind should be avoided, according to the AICR (American Institute for Cancer Research) Second Expert Report.
+About alcohol: Some evidence links moderate consumption of alcohol (that’s less than 2 drinks a day for men, and 1 for women) to lower risk for heart disease.
+But If you’re concerned about cancer, even small amounts of alcohol of any kind should be avoided, according to the AICR (American Institute for Cancer Research) Second Expert Report.

 Too many free radicals can harm or destroy our cells.
 This is why it is important that we need to manage our health continuously.